 At the end of the song she deduces that she must, in fact, love her husband.
 But the contrast with their daughters’ budding romances is striking.

 It’s easy for love to fade, and this is true in the Christian life too.
 Fifteen years in and we may be content with just getting things done for the Lord—”milking the cows” and “cleaning the house.”
 But we need more than an efficient home economics, more than a working relationship, if we are going to become the bride of Christ.
-Historically, the degradation of the church began in the church in Ephesus—a stalwart church famous for its doctrinal orthodoxy and unflagging service.
-They only lost one thing, and in the end it is the only thing that matters—their first love for the love.
+Historically, the degradation of the church began with the church in Ephesus—a stalwart church famous for its doctrinal orthodoxy and unflagging service.
+They only lost one thing, and in the end it is the only thing that matters—their first love for the Lord.
 Losing the first love was the beginning of the degradation of the church.

 Psalm 45 stirs our heart and rekindles our love for the Lord by reminding us of the loveliness of our bridegroom King and by reminding us of our calling to become his beautiful bride.